GUIDE

 Although the option to restrict ad measurement existed within Apple device settings, it often went unnoticed or was un-utilized by most users.
 This almost complete access to the IDFA was invaluable for marketers, enabling them to clearly attribute installs and in-app events, a process largely managed by MMPs.

 However, with Apple's announcement of iOS 14 and App Tracking Transparency (ATT), the entire mobile marketing industry underwent a seismic shift, as users would have to opt-in to allow apps to access their IDFA.
-Although opt-in rates have been more optimistic than initially estimated, this change ignited a thorough and largely necessary reassessment of user privacy practices.
+Although opt-in rates have been more optimistic than initially estimated, and are increasing year-over-year, this change ignited a thorough and largely necessary reassessment of user privacy practices.
 The concept of 'measurement' evolved significantly, expanding beyond a narrow focus on ID-based attribution and deterministic data to encompass a more comprehensive analysis of aggregated data.

 Delve into the full history of iOS privacy announcements with our guide, iOS 14.5+: From day one until now, or stay up to date with the latest iOS announcements on our blog.